rosscutler/rosscutler.github.io/index.md

 ### Active speaker detection

-I've been working on active speaker detection (ASD) since graduate school, where I developed the first neural network solution for multi-modal future to detect active speakers with a single microphone and camera.
+I've been working on active speaker detection (ASD) since graduate school, where I developed the first neural network solution for multi-modal fusion to detect active speakers with a single microphone and camera.
 Since then I've implemented ASD several more times using microphone arrays, depth cameras, and deep learning, and have shipped it in multiple products.
 ASD is still an active areas of research and still a project I'm working on.

 Publications: